jgorset/django-respite/docs/source/overview.rst

     =================== =================== =================== ========================================
     HTTP path           HTTP method         View                Purpose
     =================== =================== =================== ========================================
-    articles/           GET                 index               Render a list of articles articles/           POST                create              Create a new article articles/new        GET                 new                 Render a form to create a new article articles/1          GET                 show                Render a specific article articles/1/edit     GET                 edit                Render a form to edit a specific article articles/1          PUT                 replace             Replace a specific article articles/1          PATCH               update              Update a specific article articles/1          DELETE              destroy             Delete a specific article
+    posts/              GET                 index               Render a list of posts posts/              POST                create              Create a new post posts/new           GET                 new                 Render a form to create a new post posts/1             GET                 show                Render a specific post posts/1/edit        GET                 edit                Render a form to edit a specific post posts/1             PUT                 replace             Replace a specific post posts/1             PATCH               update              Update a specific post πosts/1             DELETE              destroy             Delete a specific post
     =================== =================== =================== ========================================

 You can construct your views' HTTP responses however you like, too, but in the end you'll